 - Have your protected health information kept private.

-- Get information in your own language or have it translated.
+- Obtain information in your own language or have it translated.

-- The right to receive oral interpretation services at no cost to you.
+- Receive oral interpretation services at no cost to you.

-- File a complaint, appeal or grievance without penalty.
+- File a grievance, or appeal without penalty.
+[NCQA RR 1 A.5]

 - Receive good care from providers who know how to take care of you.

-- Choose a provider within the Provider Network.
+- Choose a provider from the Provider Network.